 Before her time at CDE, Amy had her first stint with the Donnell-Kay Foundation as the Director of Strategic Partnerships where she launched the Foundation’s work on blended learning.
 She also worked as an education policy and school finance researcher and analyst at APA Consulting and led new school development efforts for the Colorado League of Charter Schools.

 Amy is a founder of The Odyssey School, a Denver charter school started in 1998 where both her children attended and she served for many years on the board of directors.
 She currently serves as Vice-Chair of the Aurora Institute’s Board of Directors.
 Amy holds a Ph.D. and M.Ed. from the University of Colorado and a B.A. from the University of Wisconsin

 An Atlanta native, Selamawit moved to Denver after teaching high school English as a Metro Atlanta Teach for America Corps Member.
 During her time in the classroom, Selamawit designed her school’s African American Studies and SAT Prep courses and spearheaded a community forum tasked to explore ways to align social issues with state standards.
 Most recently, Selamawit worked on the Academic Product and Operations team at the Denver-based Guild Education.
 In this role, Selamawit focused on innovative instructional design and course enrollment processes.
 She believes all students deserve to be empowered to be their own conscious advocates for themselves and their communities.

 Prior to joining RESCHOOL, Jess worked at the Colorado Department of Education in multiple roles.
 She was a grant manager for federally and state-funded dollars supporting adult education programs, worked with innovation and charter schools, and worked in the Commissioner’s Office and the High School Equivalency Testing Office.
-Prior to CDE, Jess worked with a non-profit providing high school equivalency testing and skills coaching, primarily to youth and adults who were incarcerated.
+Prior to CDE, Jess worked with a non-profit providing high school equivalency testing and skills coaching, primarily to youth and adults who were incarcerated or had a disability.